AlpacaTravel/graphql-docs/topics/itinerary/Automatic Routing/README.md

 }
 ```

-You can manage the created itinerary direction as a normal itinerary direciton.
+You can manage the created itinerary direction as a normal itinerary direction.
 As such, you can refer to the
 [adding directions documentation](/topics/itinerary/Adding%20Directions/README.md)